Grand Duchess Anastasia Mikhailovna of Russia: Legacy

-Her nephew-by-marriage, Felix Yusupov, described the Grand Duchess Anastasia Mikhailovna in his memoirs:"Although well over forty, she had lost none of her high spirits; she was kind and affectionate, but her eccentric and despotic nature made her rather formidable.
+Her nephew-by-marriage, Felix Yusupov, described the Grand Duchess Anastasia Mikhailovna in his memoirs:Although well over forty, she had lost none of her high spirits; she was kind and affectionate, but her eccentric and despotic nature made her rather formidable.
 She was an early riser and she used to telephone me at eight in the morning.
 If I happened to be out, she sent her servants all over Paris to look for me and sometimes took part in the search herself.
 I had to lunch, dine, go to the theater and supper with her almost every day.
 She usually slept through the first act of a play, and then woke up with a start to declare that the performance was stupid and that she wished to go somewhere else.
-We often changed theaters two or three times in one evening."Her daughter, Crown Princess Cecilie, also wrote about her in her memoirs:"She was like an ivory statue, delicate and transparent, and at the same time tall and slender and stately in her bearing; she was possessed of great charm and was kind and friendly with everyone. [...]
-My grandmother, after whom I was named, had brought up her only daughter with exceptional strictness and had accustomed her to submit unconditionally to the will of her mother and of her governess."
+We often changed theaters two or three times in one evening.Her daughter, Crown Princess Cecilie, also wrote about her in her memoirs:She was like an ivory statue, delicate and transparent, and at the same time tall and slender and stately in her bearing; she was possessed of great charm and was kind and friendly with everyone. [...]
+My grandmother, after whom I was named, had brought up her only daughter with exceptional strictness and had accustomed her to submit unconditionally to the will of her mother and of her governess.Her brother, Grand Duke Alexander Mikhailovich of Russia, recalled his sister in his memoirs:There remained our sister Anastasia.
+We worshiped that tall dark-haired girl who was the exclusive favorite of our father; but when talking to her, we liked to pose as the faithful knights ready and willing to execute the orders of their 'dame sans merci.'
+We put at her feet all the love stored during months and years of dull military drills.
+We were extremely jealous of her and felt a terrific heartache when the young Grand Duke of Mecklenburg-Schwerin came to Tiflis to make the acquaintance of his fiancée.